ektrah/nsec/docs/api/nsec.cryptography.macalgorithm.md

 ## Purity

-All methods give the same result for the same arguments.
+All methods yield the same result for the same arguments.

 ## See Also